 Fraud Prevention: Adperio’s Guide to Protecting Your Data

-Adperio prides itself on protecting its advertisers with a dedicated Compliance Department and custom-built analytics focused on proactively monitoring all campaigns.
+Adperio prides itself on protecting its advertisers with a dedicated Compliance Department and custom-built analytics.
 Compliance monitors a variety of key metrics to ensure our clients are not exposed to fraudulent traffic.
-To help you identify and prevent falling victim to black hat techniques wherever you buy your traffic, our team put together a list of the most common types of fraud in mobile and how to spot them.
+To help identify and prevent falling victim to black hat techniques, our team put together a list of the most common types of fraud in mobile and how to spot them.
 Read on to learn about some of the key methods Adperio compliance team uses to monitor our clients’ traffic.

 - Click spam is among the most common types of fraud wherein fraudsters steal attribution from organic and other paid sources through ad stacking and other methods of creating fake clicks.
 By doing this, they are hoping to capture the last click in order to be credited for the conversion by the advertiser.

 Since the click is fake, i.e. the consumer is not interacting with an ad unit, this can be monitored through various engagement metrics.
 While other fraud analytic suites only look at one engagement metric (i.e. % of installs under one hour from the click), Adperio has developed a holistic methodology that looks at distribution patterns to ensure human engagement, not fraudulent activity, in the stats.

 For example, fraudsters cannot predict which devices or IPs their fake clicks will convert, resulting in random engagement mean-time-to-install distributions:

 But when consumers are genuinely engaging with ad units, one expects a predictable pattern.
 Most consumers who click on an ad for a mobile app will install it shortly after the click.
 That install results in a distribution that looks like this: